 In many cases, doing this will be enough to resolve any issues you’re having with your AirPods.
 If not, keep reading for some other troubleshooting tips.

 Other Troubleshooting Tips

-Relying on the lights is not the only way to determine what’s wrong with your AirPods, it’s just useful when your phone, tablet, or Mac isn’t at hand.
+Relying on the lights is not the only way to determine what’s wrong with your AirPods; it’s just useful when your phone, tablet, or Mac isn’t at hand.

 If you open the case near a connected iOS device, you may press the button on the back of the case and open a readout display of the battery status.
 This will tell you exactly how much battery life is left.
-You can do this when the lights aren’t working properly, if you forget what each sequence indicates, or if you heard the power down chime.
+You can do this when the lights aren’t working correctly, if you forget what each sequence indicates, or if you heard the power down chime.